-In Woody Allen’s 2011 Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… a time period which Owen’s character, Gil Pender, deems a “golden age of thinking.”
-Within his time traveling, Gil is introduced to the important literary, musical, and artistic players of the City of Love.
+In Woody Allen’s 2011 film, Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… a time period which Owen’s character, Gil Pender, deems a “golden age of thinking.”
+Within his time traveling, Gil is introduced to the important writers, musicians, and artists of the City of Love.

 Representation vs Reality